wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

     4. Change the SQL script according to your base product versions.
 You can find the respective SQL script according to your base product version [here](https://github.com/wso2/docker-open-banking/tree/master/docker-compose/mysql/scripts).

-5. Follow the steps below only if you wish to run the Docker Compose setup using WSO2 UK Toolkit Docker Images or locally-built Docker images:
+4. Follow the steps below only if you wish to run the Docker Compose setup using WSO2 UK Toolkit Docker Images or locally-built Docker images:

     1. Build Docker images using Docker resources available [here](https://github.com/wso2/docker-open-banking/tree/master/dockerfiles).
     2. Remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml` and change the image name to the image name of the locally-built image.

-6. Volume mount the IS connector on the `obiam` container.
+5. Volume mount the IS connector on the `obiam` container.

+    !!!info
+        This step is required based on the WSO2 Identity Server version and the update level you are using:

+        - For WSO2 Identity Server 5.11, follow the instructions below if you are using **WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.76 or above** and **WSO2 Identity Server at U2 level 5.11.0.239 or above**.
+        - For WSO2 Identity Server 6.0, follow the instructions below if you are using **WSO2 Open Banking Identity Server Accelerator at U2 level 3.0.0.76 or above** and **WSO2 Identity Server at U2 level 6.0.0.71 or above**.

     1. Go to the `volumes` section of the `obiam` service in the `docker-compose.yml` in the `<DOCKER_COMPOSE_HOME>` directory.
     2. Change the root directory path of the extracted WSO2 IS Connector with `<IS_CONNECTOR_HOME>`.